-Hermione Lee, OCLW’s director and the President of Wolfson College, opened her 3 June talk about Penelope Fitzgerald with the epigraph from her recent biography: ‘If a story begins with finding, it must end with searching’.
+Hermione Lee opened her talk about Penelope Fitzgerald with the epigraph from her recent biography: ‘If a story begins with finding, it must end with searching’.
 Lee began Penelope Fitzgerald’s story by reflecting on her accomplished career.
 Late in life, Fitzgerald was the unlikely winner of the 1979 Booker Prize for her novel Offshore.
 At the time of her death in 2000, she had published three biographies and nine novels, been nominated twice more for the Booker Prize, and earned widespread admiration for her unique, controlled style.
 Over the next hour, Lee held the audience spellbound as she led them in search of the life that made this gifted, insightful, and intensely private novelist.

 Lee’s talk, like the biography, followed the chronology of Fitzgerald’s life.
 Researching this life cannot have been an easy task: Penelope kept many secrets.
 She cultivated a public persona as a grandmotherly figure to protect her privacy.
 Her literary career is a story of patience and endurance, ‘an old writer who never got to be a young writer’ as Lee said.